mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

    Doctor Strange (1970-01-01 00:33:36 +0000)
 ```

-Seems like the date parser does not work as expected (I TOLD you we would return
+Oooops!
+Seems like the date parsing does not work (I TOLD you that we would have
-to this later!) - let's fix it.
+fix this later!).
+Let's fix it.

 # Step 9 - Fix date parsing

-The problem with the dates is that the API uses a different date format than the
+The problem is that the API uses a different date format than the `ObjectMapper`
-format that `ObjectMapper` expects.
-We can solve this by adding an extension for
+library expects.
+We can solve this by adding an extension for the `ObjectMapper`
-`ObjectMapper`'s `DateTransform` class.
+`DateTransform` class.
 Add this file to `Api/Extensions`:

 ```
 DateTransform_Custom.swift

-//
-//  DateTransform_Custom.swift
-//  BBDomain
-//
-//  Created by Saidi Daniel (BookBeat) on 2017-05-08.
-//  Copyright © 2017 BookBeat.
-All rights reserved.
-//

 import ObjectMapper